Addressing segregation by income, race, and ethnicity

 The causes of segregation are multifaceted, but government policies at the federal, state, and local level have contributed.
-During the Great Migration (1916 – 1970), both private practices and public policies severely constrained the options of African-American migrants, steering them into a few, clearly defined black neighborhoods.
-Courts stood behind racially restrictive covenants – which bound property owners in white neighborhoods not to sell or rent to a non-white household – and they spread rapidly as a strategy to keep black people out of white neighborhoods.
+During the Great Migration (1916 – 1970), both private practices and public policies severely constrained the housing options of Black families, steering them into a few, clearly defined Black neighborhoods.
+Courts stood behind racially restrictive covenants – which bound property owners in white neighborhoods not to sell or rent to a non-white household – and they spread rapidly as a strategy to keep Black people out of white neighborhoods.
 In 1948, the Supreme Court declared racial covenants legally unenforceable, however the now established racial demarcations continued to hold power long after the decision.
 The federal government was complicit in this process, reinforcing segregation through maps that the Home Owners Loan Corporation created in the 1930s that arrayed neighborhoods by risk, determined by housing age and density as well as racial composition, through a practice known as “redlining.”
-Neighborhoods that contained black and brown populations were literally highlighted in red and residents were deemed less credit-worthy of a long-term, fixed rate mortgage.
+Neighborhoods with significant Black populations were literally highlighted in red and residents were deemed less credit-worthy of a long-term, fixed rate mortgage.
 The Federal Housing Administration continued to use neighborhood racial composition in drafting its underwriting guidelines until 1949, when President Truman directed it to stop pursuing racially discriminatory policies.
 Neighborhoods of course change over time, but segregation has persisted, as the color lines drawn by these previous policies are not easily erased.
 They are deeply ingrained in the minds of lenders, realtors, and households.
 Such implicit or explicit images of neighborhoods shape ongoing discrimination, fuel NIMBY fears, and constrain residential choices of households of all races.

 2. Segregation continues to characterize U.S. cities and metropolitan areas, and has resulted in large disparities in resources and services that affect children’s life chances

 Segregation continues to characterize U.S. cities, towns, and counties.
-To be sure, black-white segregation has consistently declined since 1970, and some cities, towns, and counties have seen significant reductions in black-white segregation.
-Overall, however, black-white segregation remained quite high in many cities, towns, and counties in 2010.
+To be sure, Black-white segregation has consistently declined since 1970, and some cities, towns, and counties have seen significant reductions in Black-white segregation.
+Overall, however, Black-white segregation remained quite high in many cities, towns, and counties in 2010.
 Further, we have not seen the same decline for other racial groups.
-White-Hispanic segregation has only shown a slight drop, and only in the most recent decade, and white-Asian segregation has been fairly constant since 1980.
+White-LatinxLatinx is a gender-neutral term that is used as an alternative to Latino/a.
+It refers to people whose origin or ancestry is in Latin America and excludes Spain.
+Geographic location is what separates this term from Hispanic or Spanish.
+However, due to terminology differences, the term "Hispanic" may be used on this site whenever describing Census data. segregation has only shown a slight drop, and only in the most recent decade, and white-Asian segregation has been fairly constant since 1980.
 Nationally, concentrated poverty has been more volatile, rising during the 1970s and 1980s, dropping in the 1990s, and then rising again in the 2000s.
-Specifically, the percentage of poor people living in extreme poverty neighborhoods (areas where at least 40% of the population is poor) rose from 12.7 percent to 16.4 percent during the 1990s, dropped to 11.4 percent in 2000, and rose again to 14.1 percent by 2014.
+Specifically, the percentage of persons with low incomes living in extreme poverty neighborhoods (areas where at least 40% of the population is living in poverty) rose from 12.7 percent to 16.4 percent during the 1990s, dropped to 11.4 percent in 2000, and rose again to 14.1 percent by 2014.

 Neighborhoods are separate and unequal

-Segregation may not be inherently troubling if people affirmatively choose to live in areas with others who share their culture and language.
-However, segregation in U.S. cities has often resulted in large disparities in the resources and services available in the neighborhoods in which different groups live.
+Segregation in U.S. cities has often resulted in large disparities in the resources and services available in the neighborhoods in which different groups live.

 Note: High poverty rates defined as poverty rates of 30 percent or more.
-Majority-black and majority-Hispanic neighborhoods are much more likely to be classified as high poverty (more than 30% poor) and extremely high poverty (more than 40% poor) than are majority-white and majority-Asian neighborhoods.
-As shown in Figure 2, 4.1 percent of majority-white neighborhoods and 6.1 percent of majority-Asian neighborhoods were classified as high-poverty in 2010, compared to 30 percent of majority-Hispanic and 43 percent of majority-black neighborhoods.
+Majority-Black and majority-Latinx neighborhoods are much more likely to be classified as high poverty (more than 30% living in poverty) and extremely high poverty (more than 40% living in poverty) than are majority-white and majority-Asian neighborhoods.
+As shown in Figure 2, 4.1 percent of majority-white neighborhoods and 6.1 percent of majority-Asian neighborhoods were classified as high-poverty in 2010, compared to 30 percent of majority-Latinx and 43 percent of majority-Black neighborhoods.

 Using data for exposure to violent crime for 91 large cities in 2000, we can identify similar patterns.
 While the average low-poverty neighborhood had a violent crime rate at the 26th percentile in 2000, the average high-poverty neighborhood had a violent crime rate at the 75th percentile.
 We see large differences across neighborhoods with different racial compositions as well.
 In sum, these series of analyses reveal continued large gaps in the neighborhood environments experienced by children of different races and incomes.